kos-lang/kos/doc/grammar.md

     STRING_LITERAL       ::= EscapedStringLiteral | RawStringLiteral

+A raw string literal, starting with `r` or `R`, does not contain any escape sequences, the `\` character is treated literally.

+If a double quote `"` character follows the `\` backslash character inside a raw string literal, it is treated as part of the string lteral and does not terminate the string literal.

 An escaped opening parenthesis begins a string interpolation expression.
 The lexer stops fetching further characters and returns the current token as a string.
 The parser expects a right hand side expression to follow.
 The right